blueEnergy Nicaragua

 Listen and Analyze

-Conducting participatory diagnostics to understand needs, existing capacities, and the social dynamics of the territory.
+Participatory diagnostics to understand needs, existing capacities and social dynamics within the territory.

 2